shift/render-headscale/README.md

-# Run Tailscale on Render
+# Run Headscale on Render

 [Tailscale](https://tailscale.com) is a zero-config VPN service built on top of [Wireguard](https://www.wireguard.com/).
 It's great for accessing devices and applications behind firewalls, and you can use it to connect to all your private services on Render with this repo.